secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Active Directory Fundamentals/Active Directory Functionality.md

 | Windows Server 2012     | KDC support for claims, compound authentication, and Kerberos armoring                                                                                                                                                                                                                                                                                                                                                                                                                     | Windows Server 2012 R2, Windows Server 2012                                                                   |
 | Windows Server 2012 R2  | Extra protections for members of the Protected Users group, Authentication Policies, Authentication Policy Silos                                                                                                                                                                                                                                                                                                                                                                           | Windows Server 2012 R2                                                                                        |
 | Windows Server 2016     | [Smart card required for interactive logon](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/interactive-logon-require-smart-card) new [Kerberos](https://docs.microsoft.com/en-us/windows-server/security/kerberos/whats-new-in-kerberos-authentication) features and new [credential protection](https://docs.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/whats-new-in-credential-protection) features | Windows Server 2019 and Windows Server 2016                                                                   |

-- A new functional level was not added with the release of Windows Server 2019.
-However, Windows Server 2008 functional level is the minimum requirement for adding Server 2019 Domain Controllers to an environment.
-Also, the target domain has to use [DFS-R](https://docs.microsoft.com/en-us/windows-server/storage/dfs-replication/dfsr-overview) for SYSVOL replication.
-- Forest functional levels have introduced a few key capabilities over the years:

 | **Version**              | **Capabilities**                                                                                                                                                                                               |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |